CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly specifies concrete outputs (beamer LaTeX PDF, PPTX, speaker notes, talk script), defines the input context (compiled paper for conference), and provides comprehensive bilingual trigger terms.
-It follows third-person voice and has a well-structured 'Use when' clause that covers both Chinese and English user requests.
+This is an excellent skill description that clearly specifies concrete outputs (beamer LaTeX PDF, PPTX, speaker notes, talk script), the input context (compiled paper for conference), and provides comprehensive bilingual trigger terms.
+It is well-scoped to a distinct niche and follows all best practices including third-person voice and explicit 'Use when' guidance.

 DimensionReasoningScore